lisafast/lacnotredame/Content/about/2023BoardReport.md

 ## Constitution of the meeting - quorum based on registered members

 Lisa Fast, president, opened the meeting.
 By the time of the meeting, 48 members had paid their membership fees.
-21 members joined the online meeting.
+21 members attended the meeting.
 Quorum requires at least 25% of members be present - so quorum was reached.
 Bylaws require that only members who've paid the $10 fee can vote.

 Move to open the meeting by: Lisa Fast